dairazuaje/RTS-Coding-Challenge/README.md

 # RTS-Coding-Challenge

-printAboveBelow method is for question 1. rotateString method is for question 2.
+printAboveBelow method is for question 1.

+rotateCharacters method is for question 2.

 Comments at the end of the Java program answer question 3.